 Renowned for her commitment to theater education, Kathryn Gately parlays more than three decades of experience into her role as the artistic director and master teacher of the Gately/Poole Conservatory.
 Along with her husband, Richard Poole, she founded the school to train young actors who prefer conservatory training to conventional long-term projects.
 Her instruction offers total immersion; she has a unique ability to pick apart scenes moment by moment to offer new ideas and approaches to her students.
 As Lloyd Williamson, the creator of the Williamson Technique, says, “Kathryn Gately’s instinctual intelligence about the art of acting is sure, well-grounded and inspired.”

 Other notable moments in Ms. Gately’s career was co-creating and instructing at the Meisner Technical School of Film and TV in San Diego and consulting with organizations like NBC, Fox, CBS, ABC, the William Morris Agency, and the American Institute of Architects of School Film and TV.
-She was also very active in her community, holding posts like workshop presenter at the Illinois Theatre Association and the Association of Theatre in Higher Education and member of the board of directors of Theatre America in California.
-Further, she was a member of Theatre Row in New York City and the Chicago Actors Project.
+She was also very active in her community, holding posts like workshop presenter at the Illinois Theatre Association and the Association of Theatre in Higher Education, and as a member of the board of directors of Theatre America in California.
+Further, she was a member of Theatre Row in New York and the Chicago Actors Project.